JasonFreeberg/R_Tutorials/README.md

 **Lecture Time and Location**:
 Wednesdays 7:00pm - 8:50pm, Girvetz 2128

 **Prerequisites**: Students must be of upper division standing or recieve consent from the instructor.
+Students are are reuired to bring a laptop computer to lectures.
 Students should also have programming experience, either through UCSB classes or personal projects.

 **Grading**: This class is offered for 1 unit, Pass/No Pass.
 Students will recieve a passing grade for attending *and* actively participating in **9** lectures.
   - During lecture on February 22nd there will be a review examination.
 Scoring above 75% on this exam allow a student to make up one (1) previous missed lecture attendance.
 This cannot be used towards future missed attendances after February 22nd.